meesoft/PhotoLocator/README.md

 JPG images can be cropped and rotated without transcoding loss

 ## Basic photo and video editing
-* Local contrast, brightness and color correction got photos and video clips
+* Local contrast, brightness and color correction for photos and video clips.

-* Combine or crop video clips
+* Combine or crop video clips.

-* Combine image files to video for e.g. timelapse
+* Combine image files to video for e.g. timelapse.

-* Extract frames from video to image files
+* Extract frames from video to image files.

-* Stabilize shaky video
+* Stabilize shaky video.

-* Generate average and max frames for video for e.g. timelapse or long exposure simulation
+* Generate average and max frames for video for e.g. timelapse or long exposure simulation.

 ## Troubleshooting
 * If PhotoLocator cannot start, you need to install the .NET 8 Desktop Runtime.